cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

     xcode-select --install

 Next you want to install a python version.
-You can either chose the instalation from python.org or from homebrew.
+You can either chose the installation from python.org or from homebrew.

 Python Installation from python.org